 As a simple, real example of applying the above concepts we present a historical event, relevant for the history of art: Johann-Joachim Winkelmann (a German Scholar) has seen the so-called Laocoön Group in 1755 in the Vatican in Rome (at display in the Cortile del Belvedere).
 He described his impressions in 1764 in his “History of the Art of Antiquity”, (being the first to articulate the difference between Greek, Greco-Roman and Roman art, characterizing Greek art with the famous words “…noble simplicity, silent grandeur”).
 The sculpture, in Hellenistic "Pergamene baroque" style, is widely assumed to be a copy, made between 27 BC and 68 AD (following a Roman commission) from a Greek (no more extent) original.
 Johann-Joachim Winkelmann was born 1717 as child of Martin Winkelmann and Anna-Maria Meyer and died in 1768 in Trieste.

 Figure 2 presents a semantic graph of this event, as described above, using CIDOC CRM concepts.
 The facts in parentheses above are omitted for better clarity.
 Instances of classes are represented by informative labels instead of identifiers, in boxes showing the class label above the instance label.
 Properties are represented as arrows with the property label attached.
 After class labels and property labels we show in parenthesis the identifiers of the respective superclasses and superproperties from figure 1, in order to demonstrate that the story can be represented and queried with these concepts only.
 It also shows how concept specialization increases expressiveness without losing genericity.
-It is noteworthy that the transfer of information from the Greek original, to the copy, to the mind of Winkelmann and into his writings can be understood solely by this chain of things being present in different meetings.
+It is noteworthy that the transfer of information from the Greek original, to the copy, to the mind of Winkelmann and into his writings can be solely understood by this chain of things being present in different meetings.
 Note also that the degree to which a fact is believed to be real does not affect the choice of CIDOC CRM concepts for description of the fact, nor the reality concept underlying the Model.

 Figure 2 represents in addition one more top-level property of the CIDOC CRM: P67 refers to, which describe an evidence-based fact that an information object makes reference to an identifiable item.